Why investing in skills is your key to thriving, not just surviving

 Steps to building an outcome-driven learning experience.

-Ryan O'Connell Chief Operating Officer
+Chief Content Officer

 We often hear that the problem with (most) compliance training is that it isn’t engaging.
-While this is one of the problems with compliance training, it’s not the only issue.

 A far bigger problem is that most compliance courses do little to change behaviours within an organisation.
 Despite huge increases in spend on compliance awareness training, high profile issues still occur.